gtmaran/gtmaran/README.md

 - 💞️ I'm currently a beginner in this field
 - 📫 How to reach me ...

-you can reach me thpough
+you can reach me through
 email id - gtmaran20012gmail.com

 <!---